However, they can pose a significant risk of injury if they are not used properly.

 - Equipment incorrectly assembled

-- Stabilisers or outriggers not used
+- Stabilisers or outriggers are not used

 - Unsafe access to the working platform